Calvin Pickard: Personal life

 Pickard was born in Moncton, New Brunswick to parents, Cathy and Dan.
-They later moved to Winnipeg, Manitoba when he was eight.
+They later moved to Winnipeg, Manitoba, when he was seven.
 His older brother, Chet, a first-round draft pick of the Nashville Predators in 2008, was also a professional goaltender and played with German Deutsche Eishockey Liga (DEL) clubs, the Iserlohn Roosters, Adler Mannheim and Grizzlys Wolfsburg.
 He also has a sister, Kelly.

-Pickard married his wife, Courtney in Winnipeg, on June 17, 2019.
+Pickard married his wife, Courtney, in Winnipeg in June 2018.
 They have two daughters, Blakely and Ryla.